ronsm/MScR-Project/Training/Data Converter Module/README.md

 You **must** modify `static.txt` to include the EPCs of all static tags (NOT object tags) for which TXT files are to be generated.
 The number of lines in this file **must** match the value of `num_tags`.

-With the root directory of this module as your working directory, use the following command to start the module.
+With the root directory of this module as your working directory, use the following command to start the module:

-> python3 data_converter_module
+> python3 data_converter_module.py

 ## Data Format